PhungXuanAnh/django-rest-framework-sample/README.md

 ## 4.2.
 Views
 ### 4.2.1. musican-api-views

-This set of apis describle how to using `APIView` to make api as basic and normal, code will be handle by yourself
+This set of apis describe how to using `APIView` to make api as basic and normal, code will be handle by yourself

 **Test:**